 It’s important to either be able to identify and fix these common problems yourself as a homeowner or, perhaps better yet, bring in knowledgeable professionals so you can be assured that all leaks are identified and fixed properly.
-At BelRed, we have extensive knowledge and experience in identifying where your biggest problems lie, including comprehensive and detailed tests like our Blower Door Test—all part of our home performance assessments.

 In this post, we’re laying out a few general air leak problems so you can be aware of common issues.

 Air leakage, sometimes referred to as infiltration, occurs when air from outside your home enters the home through cracks, faulty or low-performance windows, gaps, or other openings.
 Air leaks in your home can increase your energy expenditure greatly.
 In some cases, air infiltration can increase your home’s monthly energy bill by as much as 30 to 40 percent.
 During colder months, air creeps into the home, making it harder to heat the entire house.
 Your heating system has to work harder than it normally would without leaks to keep the temperature at a desirable level.
 The same can be said for keeping your home cool during warmer seasons with your home’s cooling system.